EvMossan/cold-harbor-manager/docs/frontend_logic.md

 daily and intraday views stay in sync.
-Lines ~553‑618 initialize `pfHeader` on `window`, attach DOM handles (`pfHeader.valueEl` etc.), and reserve storage for `baseDeposit`, `dailyDeposit`, `intradayDeposit`, and session metadata. `syncPortfolioHeaderState` consults those fields to render the right currency/percentage display: if the user is viewing `intraday` data it favors `pfHeader.intradayDeposit`; otherwise it defaults to the daily baseline.
-Updates to session flow, realised P/L, and live deposits (see `renderPortfolioHeaderValue` and `updateSessionMetadata`) mutate `pfHeader` so the UI reflects the most recent streaming + REST data without recalculating everything.
+Lines ~553‑618 initialize `pfHeader` on `window`, attach DOM handles (`pfHeader.valueEl` etc.), and reserve storage for `baseDeposit`, `dailyDeposit`, `intradayDeposit`, and session metadata. `syncPortfolioHeaderState` implements a strict priority queue to render the most accurate Portfolio Value:

+1.  **Live Push (SSE):** If a realtime update (`latestLiveDeposit`) is received via WebSocket, it takes highest priority.
+2.  **Intraday (REST):** If no live push is active, it uses the latest value from the `equity_intraday` API series.
+3.  **Daily Fallback:** If the market is closed or data is missing, it falls back to the static `dailyDeposit` from the end-of-day equity table.

+This ensures the UI never flickers between old and new data during active trading.

 ## SSE batching and scheduling